 The Company's policy is that all members of the Board of Directors attend annual meetings of stockholders, except where the failure to attend is due to unavoidable circumstances or conflicts discussed in advance with the Chairman of the Board.
-Because of travel restrictions and safety concerns related to the COVID-19 pandemic, the Chairman excused all non-management members of the Board of Directors from attending the 2020 annual meeting of stockholders in person.
+Because of travel restrictions and safety concerns related to the COVID-19 pandemic, the Chairman was present but excused all non-management members of the Board of Directors from attending the 2022 annual meeting of stockholders in person.